TheNoobInventor/lego-ev3-segway/README.md

 Recall that in the beacon mode, the segway follows the infrared beacon by rotating (if the angle between them is greater than `10` degrees), translating towards the beacon (when the angle is less than `10` degrees) and stops when the segway gets close to the beacon.

-To enable tether control of the segway, the beacon has to be turned on, set to channel `1` (as shown below) and within range of the infrared sensor.
+To enable tether control of the segway, the beacon has to be turned on, set to channel `1` (as shown below) and be within range of the infrared sensor.

 <p align='center'>
   <img src=docs/images/beacon.jpeg width=400>